sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-footer/index.md

 We want to link to our awesome social media profile.
 Let's start by removing all the existing social media links.
-Then, add a social media link by clicking **“+ Add a new social media link”** : Select Facebook as a platform from the dropdown menu Add this url as the Link URL: https://facebook.com/sharetribe
+Then, add a social media link by clicking **“+ Add a new social media link”** : Select Facebook as a platform from the dropdown menu.
+Add this url as the Link URL: https://facebook.com/sharetribe

 ### 3. Copyright